-Option School and GeoZone Analysis
+Option Schools and GeoZone Analysis

-Based on October 1st, 2020 Enrollment Counts
+Based on October 1st, 2023 Enrollment Counts

-Purpose of the Report:
+Purpose of the Report

-Last year, a version of this report was created using 2019 enrollment numbers.
-The district saw significant enrollment impacts in 2020 as a result of COVID-19 and remote learning.
-Despite these impacts, Enrollment Planning has noted that the demographic makeup of option schools in the district continue to be unreflective of their respective GeoZone demographics.
-In order to gain a better understanding of these differences, the following report includes a deeper analysis into GeoZone and non-GeoZone student resident demographics.
+In 2020, Enrollment Planning created a report of Option Schools and GeoZone Demographic Analysis using 2019 enrollment numbers of October 1st headcounts.
+The report contended that the district saw significant enrollment impacts in 2020 as a result of COVID-19 and remote learning.
+Despite these impacts, the demographic makeup of option schools continued to be unreflective of their respective GeoZone demographics.
+In order to gain a better understanding of any possible changes in the last four years, the following report includes a deeper analysis into GeoZone and non-GeoZone student resident demographics.
 This report is intended to provide updates and more district-level data to provide context for demographic differences in option schools and their GeoZones.

-Summary of Findings (GeoZone vs. Non-GeoZone Student Resident Demographics):
+Summary of Findings (GeoZone vs. Non-GeoZone Student Resident Demographics)

-An analysis into GeoZone and non-GeoZone student populations reveals that while option school and GeoZone demographics differ substantially, GeoZone and non-GeoZone demographics across the district are markedly similar.
-This finding raises questions about whether demographic differences between option schools and their GeoZones are a result of low equity of access, the option school choice process, or differing family/student interest in option school programs across demographics.
+- An analysis into GeoZone and non-GeoZone student populations reveals that while option school and GeoZone demographics differ substantially, GeoZone and nonGeoZone demographics across the district are markedly similar. - The report raised questions about whether demographic differences between option schools and their GeoZones are result of low equity of access, the option school choice process, or differing family/student interest in option school programs across demographics.
+This needs to be exhaustively analyzed with deeper evidence included.

-Summary of the Findings (Option School vs. GeoZone Demographics):
+Summary of the Findings (Option School vs. GeoZone Demographics)